naobservatory/mgs-pipeline/README.md

 ```

-The adapter removal step downloads the fastq files one sample at a time from S3 to the local machine.
+The adapter removal step downloads the fastq files one sample at a time from S3
-The step also generates local output files there before copying them to S3.
+to the local machine.
+The step also generates local output files there before
+copying them to S3.
 On Linux these files are stored in `/tmp`.
-If you don’t have enough space available in `/tmp`, AdapterRemoval will crash.
+If you don’t
+have enough space available in `/tmp`, AdapterRemoval will crash.
+To check the
-To check the available space in `/tmp` run `df -H`.
+available space in `/tmp` run `df -H`.
+You should have at least 2x the size of
-You should have at least 2x the size of your largest pair of fastq files.
+your largest pair of fastq files, multiplied by the maximum number of files you
+will need to process simultaneously.

 To resize `/tmp`, edit `/etc/fstab`.
-If there is an entry for `/tmp`, add the option `size=64G` (or whatever size you need) to the 4th column.
+If there is an entry for `/tmp`, add the
+option `size=64G` (or whatever size you need) to the 4th column.
+If not, add
-If not, add this line to the end of the file (tab-separated):
+this line to the end of the file (tab-separated):

 ```
 tmpfs  /tmp  tmpfs  size=64G  0  0